Aditya-A-garwal/Aditya-A-garwal/README.md

 - I also have some experience using Flask for full stack development

 ### 🌱 Currently Learning
-- Cortex M0+ development using STM32
+- Bare Metal Development on ARM Cortex M microcontrollers
-- Bootloader and RTOS development for ARM Cortex M
+- Using various RTOSs on ARM Cortex M microcontrollers and RTOS programming patterns, application design
+- Stable Diffusion Image Generation

 ### ⚡ Currently Working On
 - Libraries for various sensors and actuators using ARM MBed OS on ARM Cortex M microcontrollers